 Huaibei Anhui, China Travel Guide

-Huaibei offers gentle outdoor pursuits, mainly within its urban parks, ideal for relaxation and light exercise.
+Huaibei offers gentle outdoor pursuits, mainly within its urban parks, great for relaxing and light exercise.

 Xiangshan Park and Longji Mountain offer moderate walking and light hiking trails within the city limits.
 Paths are generally well-maintained for pleasant urban nature experiences.